If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Patients who have excessively sweaty feet may have a condition that is referred to as plantar hyperhidrosis.
 It may be caused by genetic factors, in addition to extreme emotional or physical stress.
 This condition may be treated by wearing inner soles that are absorbent, and the feet may feel better while using powders that can absorb the sweat.
 Additionally, it may help to change socks frequently, which may be beneficial in preventing an infection.
 If you are suffering from sweaty feet, it is advised that you seek the counsel of a podiatrist who can help you find the right treatment method.

 If you are suffering from hyperhidrosis contact Brent Harwood, DPM of Southeast Podiatry.
-Our doctor can provide the care you need to attend to all of your foot care needs.
+Our doctor can provide the care you need to attend to all of your foot and ankle needs.

 Hyperhidrosis of the Feet